jboss-developer/jboss-brms-quickstarts/business-resource-planner/README.md

 Business Resource Planner a lightweight, embeddable planning engine that helps organizations manage sets of constrained resources such as employees, assets, and time.
 It helps optimize resource usage to allow a business to increase productivity using fewer resources.

 This project demonstrates how to use Business Resource Planner to solve resource planning issues related to package pickup.
 A limited fleet of vehicles must pick up packages from multiple customers and deliver them to a central location.
 Each vehicle can service multiple customers but is limited by time, distance, and fuel cost constraints.
-To make it more interesting, this example uses randomly generated numbers to simulate how time, distance, and truck capacity constraints can also impact the routing plans.
+To make it more interesting, this example uses randomly generated numbers to simulate how demand, distance, and truck capacity constraints can also impact the routing plans.

 This planning problem has a number of solutions that can be categorized as follows: